Umuzi-org/ACN-syllabus/content/projects/basic-flow-control-katas/_index.md

 ## Next Steps

 Well done for getting this far!
-These excercises practiced some really fundamental skills.
+These exercises practiced some really fundamental skills.
 You should be familiar with some loops, if statements, comparisons, and the syntax of functions.
 But even though we have hit the end of this project there is a LOT left for you to learn and practice.

 Make sure you really understand all the code you wrote here.
 You can't build a house without a foundation.
 You need a solid foundational skills so you can be a pro!